 2. BOOSTEADY Pro .223/5.56 Cleaning Kit

-- Four high-quality brass cleaning brushes
+• Four high-quality brass cleaning brushes designed for specific calibers

-- Everything you need for .223 or 5.56 caliber
+• Comprehensive tools for .223 or 5.56 caliber firearms

 3. GLORYFIRE Universal Gun Cleaning Kit

-- Useful for .223, 5.56, and 12-gauge
+• Versatility in cleaning, being useful for .223, 5.56, and 12-gauge firearms

-- Includes a bottle for gun oil
+• Includes a handy bottle for gun oil storage

 4. Real Avid Gun Cleaning Tool Kit